 This variation of earnings yield compares Earnings Before Interest & Taxation (EBIT) to Enterprise Value.
-It is used by Joel Greenblatt in his bestselling book The Little Book That Beats the Market
+Joel Greenblatt uses it in his bestselling book The Little Book That Beats the Market.

 Calculation: “Greenblatt Earnings Yield [Y1] ” > “Greenblatt Earnings Yield [Y2] ”

-The Greenblatt Earnings Yield is a calculation not on the Earnings per Share but on the Earnings before Tax as a percentage of the entire value of a company.
+The Greenblatt Earnings Yield is a calculation not on the Earnings per Share but on the Earnings before Tax as a percentage of a company’s entire value.
 The higher the yield, the better the company.

 How To Get This Screener In Stock Rover